Congress Rejects Merchant Fleet Regime Reform

 On August 21, 2025, Argentina’s Senate rejected Emergency Decree 340/2025, issued by the Executive Branch in May of this year, which introduced significant reforms in the federal cabotage legal framework (see our comments in “New Merchant Navy Regime”).
 The House of Deputies had done the same on August 6, 2025.
 Both rejections were published in the Official Gazette on August 25, 2025 (Resolutions 39 and 57).

-During the months it was in force, the Decree was subject to multiple constitutional challenges (amparos), mainly before labor courts, which led to precautionary injunctions that suspended certain sections of its provisions, especially those restricting strike rights and amending crew members’ contracts regulations.
+During the months it was in force, Decree 340/2025 was subject to multiple constitutional challenges (amparos), mainly before labor courts, which led to precautionary injunctions that suspended certain sections of its provisions, especially those restricting strike rights and amending crew members’ contracts regulations.

 The rejection by both Houses of Congress is a rare occurrence in Argentina.
-There are few precedents of bicameral rejection of an Emergency Decree.
-The repeal of the Decree, however, does not affect the rights that were acquired while it was in force (article 24 of Law 26122).
+There are few precedents of bicameral rejection of an emergency decree.

-Given this new political scenario, it will be important to evaluate the government’s reaction in view of its intention to the modernize and give new impetus to a sector that is so crucial for the Argentine economy.
+Given this political scenario, it will be important to evaluate the government’s reaction in view of its intention to the modernize and give new impetus to a sector that is so crucial for the Argentine economy.

 This insight is a brief comment on legal news in Argentina; it does not purport to be an exhaustive analysis or to provide legal advice.